space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 ### Dead Drop Items

 This list is not exhaustive and more items could be added in the future, and some items listed may end up not working in actual gameplay and will have to be removed.
+Because of this they might be a bit wacky, playtesting is paramount.

 #### Tier 1
 Tier 1 items should be designed to help the revolution grow in a stealthy way or give them a temporary bump in effectiveness, in ways that don't involve combat.
-- The Classic: A **2**-use flash that deals massive conversion damage and can convert.
+- The Original: A **2**-use flash that deals massive conversion damage and can convert.
 - Revolutionary Poster Blueprint: Allows producing rev posters directly, for a cheaper cost.
 - Expanded Reading: Unlocks **4** revolutionary codewords in each category.
 - How 2 Hug: After reading this book, hugging someone deals **10** LHP damage at a **10** second cooldown.